crate/crate-tutorials/docs/install-run/windows.rst

        PS> ./bin/crate

+.. _install-windows-next:

 Next steps
 ==========

-Now you have CrateDB up and running, :ref:`take the guided tour <first-use>`.
+Now you have CrateDB up and running, :ref:`take the guided tour <use>`.

 .. _7-Zip: https://www.7-zip.org/